spolischook/cherevan.art_auth/README.md

 This module is maintained in the main Cherevan.art monorepo.
 Please submit all pull requests there.

+## Deployment

+This repository is automatically synchronized from the main monorepo using GitHub Actions and SSH deploy keys.
+Any changes pushed to the `google-auth` directory in the main repository will be automatically reflected here.

 ## Prerequisites

 - Go 1.21 or later